bitcoinops/bitcoinops.github.io/_topics/en/time-warp.md

 a timewarp to produce blocks more quickly.
 Those blocks would commit to essential transaction data, such as amounts and previous transaction, allowing non-upgraded full nodes to continue verifying consensus rules such as the 21 million bitcoin limit.
-Upgrade nodes would look for other transaction data, such as signatures, in _extension blocks_ that would not be seen by older nodes.
+Upgraded nodes would look for other transaction data, such as signatures, in _extension blocks_ that would not be seen by older nodes.
 This could increase the maximum number of confirmed transactions on the network using only a